-We offer a variety of informational programs throughout the year.
+Women Center staff is available for presentations throughout the year.
 We will also work with you to design a program for the specific needs of your group or you can select from the list below.
-If you want more information on a program, or would like to schedule a presentation for your class or group, please stop by, call (701-777-4300) or email (email@example.com)!
+If you want more information, or would like to schedule a presentation for your class or group, please stop by, call (701-777-4300) or email (email@example.com)!

 Program Topics Offered Include: